laddumanjhi/Vani-Ai/Features.md

 12. **take picture and record video**
     Give a voice command to take a picture and record a video using the system camera.
     Save or delete any clicked picture using a command

+13. **master face detection and other's face detected** first of all open the web camra and detecte the user face and find the person if its know to the person "its tell the his/shis details else not know the person and not respond the its user